colinleach/tinkerings/docs/genpython/pyenv_cheat_sheet_linux.md

 - now you can open files and directories from the command line with `code .`, `code file.py`, `code. /path/to/stuff/`, etc.

-5. launch a project directory with anaconda or jupyter enabled with `code /path/to/project`.
+5. Launch a project directory with anaconda or jupyter enabled with `code /path/to/project`.
 6. command+shift+P `Python: Create New Blank Jupyter Notebook` (or open an existing one, if you like)
-7. convert notebooks to .py scripts with one click
+7. Convert notebooks to .py scripts with one click

 ## More VSCode fun